 - Colloquium: Fridays at 3 PM in 103A Walker Hall or via ZOOM [Schedule]

 - Student-Faculty Tea: Come and join us for tea, hot chocolate, and cookies or other goodies.
 Tea is from 2:30 to 4:00-ish each Wednesday afternoon in the third floor 'Elevator Lobby' of Walker Hall.
 Everyone is welcome!

-- Student Scholars Day (SSD): Each Spring, undergraduate and graduate students present their scholarly endeavors at our annual student scholars day, held on campus in Walker Hall each April.
+- Student Research Day: Each Spring, undergraduate and graduate students present their scholarly endeavors at our annual student scholars day, held on campus in Walker Hall each April.
 Students give a short talk or participate in the poster session.
 Group presentations and posters are welcomed.

 - Pi Day: On or near March 15: Each year the department participates in activities in order to encourage interest in mathematics (and pie!).
 Our most recent activities included "pie-ing" professors.